the-adblocker/setup_rpi/README.md

 - type ***exit*** and enter to quit mariadb
 <br>

-- write the following command to log back into mariadb:
+- write the following command and then write your password to log back into mariadb:
 ```
 mariadb -u username -p
 ```
-- write your password

 <br>
 <br>

+### 4. Running a phone catalog through the terminal